AbdurRafay-Qureshi/home_cloud/README.md

 2. **Run the application** (Windows)

    Simply double-click `start.bat` - it will:
-   - Check Python installation
+   - ✅ Check Python installation
-   - Install all dependencies automatically
+   - ✅ Install all dependencies automatically
-   - Start the server
+   - ✅ Start the server
-   - Open your browser to `http://127.0.0.1:5000`
+   - ✅ Open your browser to the login page

    **OR** manually: